danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 Before getting further into troubleshooting, a brief description of this projects' testing stack:

 This is a Rails project which uses [Capybara](http://teamcapybara.github.io/capybara/) to write the feature tests.
-Capybara is capable of launching a real browser (either visual or headless), navigating to pages of the application, interacting with elements just like a human user would, and executing assertions to verify that expected elements are on the page.
+Capybara is capable of launching a real browser (either visual or headless), navigating to pages of the application, interacting with elements just like a human user would, and executing assertions to verify that expected elements or text is displayed on the page.

 Capybara requires a [driver](https://github.com/teamcapybara/capybara#drivers) to control the browser.
 By default, it uses the `:rack_test` driver, which is fast, but only suitable for pure fullstack Rails projects (i.e. no front end JavaScript).
 Since this project uses React for the front end, the [Selenium](https://www.selenium.dev/projects/) driver is used instead.
 Specifically, `:selenium_chrome` when running the tests against visual Chrome, and `:selenium_chrome_headless` for running against headless Chrome.